 Core courses in the Humanities typically deal with fundamental issues and texts in history, philosophy, and literature.
 Currently, the Core is organized into eight year-long sequences: Readings in World Literature; Human Being and Citizen; Greece and Rome: Texts, Traditions, Transformations; Philosophical Perspectives on the Humanities; Media Aesthetics; Reading Cultures; Poetry and the Human; and Language and the Human.
-For a description of these sequences see: https://societyoffellows.uchicago.edu/page/humanities-course-descriptions
+We encourage applicants to spend time reviewing the descriptions and syllabi for Core sequences to understand the distinct topics and approaches and gauge best fit.
+Descriptions of these courses are available here: https://college.uchicago.edu/academics/core/humanities-core

 In most years, Collegiate Assistant Professors teach two courses (usually of identical preparation) for each of three quarters.
-Each Collegiate Assistant Professor also has the opportunity to design an independent course and each is eligible for one quarter of research sabbatical in the third year of residence.
-The position comes with an annual salary for 2019-20, of $70,890, carries full benefits, and an annual professional development fund of $5,000.
-The effective date for these teaching appointments is September 1, 2019.
+In the second through fourth year of residence, each Collegiate Assistant Professor has the opportunity to design up to two independent courses and each is eligible for one quarter of research sabbatical.
+In the fourth year there is a possibility of another quarter of sabbatical with salary reduction.

-To apply for these positions, please see our web site at http://fellows.uchicago.edu.
-The web site will be available to accept applications beginning August 31, 2018.
+To apply for these positions, please see our web site at https://fellows.uchicago.edu.

-Job seekers in need of a reasonable accommodation to complete the application process should call 773-834-0681or email firstname.lastname@example.org with their request.
+Job seekers in need of a reasonable accommodation to complete the application process should call 773-834-0681 or email email@example.com with their request before the application deadline.